jgarr16/jrgarrigues.github.io/_posts/2018-05-12-powershell.md

 ---
-title: "Powershell Tweaks"
+title: "Customizing Powershell"
-excerpt: I find myself using Windows Powershell more and more these days; wanted to customize my experience.
+excerpt: I find myself using Windows Powershell more and more these days; wanted to customize the experience.
 categories: tech
 published: true
 ---